 Our Alfie, aged 6, has been lovingly refered to as 'Alfie Bear' since he was just six months old, and became obsessed with a musical teddy with the same name.

-Alfie is a beautiful soul, and always has a big smile for everyone that he meets.
-He is very musical, and enjoys playing the drums and guitar, as well as singing at the top of his voice.
-When asked what he wants to be when he grows up, Alfie replies "I want to be a rock star."
+Alfie was a beautiful soul, and always had a big smile for everyone that he met.
+He was very musical, and enjoyed playing the drums and guitar, as well as singing at the top of his voice.
+When asked what he wanted to be when he grows up, Alfie replied "I want to be a rock star."

 When Alfie was not rocking away on his guitar, he loved pretending to be a Fire Fighter.
 One of his favourite characters was Fireman Sam and he would often dress up in his costume and pretend to squirt everyone with his pretend hose.

 Alfie is the baby of our family, he has two older brothers, Tyronne and Ryan aged 14 and 10.
-Alfie is the spitting image of his oldest brother Tyronne.
-He is very close to his big brothers and loves playing games with them.
+Alfie was the spitting image of his oldest brother Tyronne.
+He was very close to his big brothers and loves playing games with them.

 Alfie started Reception year at the local primary school in September 2012.
 He loved his new teacher 'Mr Archer' and was a popular member of the class.
-Alfie's speech was improving, however he still displayed communication problems, and had to have everything explained to him more than once before he could fully understand.
-Alfie started having a difficult sleep routine, he would wake up screaming early hours of the morning and not go back to sleep.
+Not long after starting, Alfie began having trouble sleeping.
+He would wake up screaming early hours of the morning and not go back to sleep.
 This meant that he would be extremely tired during the day.

 The disturbed sleep was not normal for Alfie, and in April 2013, we met with his paediatrician, who advised us to contact sleep solutions.
 While in our meeting with the paediatrician, she picked up on Alfie's unusual eye contact.
 Alfie had recently started staring sideways when looking at people, and as his eye test had shown perfect results, we had no idea why.
 Once again Alfie was refered for further assessment.